nextbase/jeetjat/README.md

 ### Version -0.10
-- Created the basic structure for the Flask app
++ Created the basic structure for the Flask apps
+- Basic folder structure for front-end styling